compulim/til/README.md

 };
 ```

-When returning `{ done: true, value: 123 }`, the value `123` will probably gone if it's done through for-loop.
+When returning `{ done: true, value: 123 }`, the value `123` will probably lost if iteration is done through for-loop.

 ### Azure Functions: Server-Sent Events